awsdocs/amazon-route53-docs/doc_source/domain-register.md

      For more information, see [Working with Records](rrsets-working-with.md)\.
 **Important**
 If you create records in a hosted zone other than the one that Route 53 creates automatically, you must update the name servers for the domain to use the name servers for the new hosted zone\.
    + **Another DNS service** – Configure your new domain to route DNS queries to the other DNS service\.
-Perform the procedure [To update the name servers for your domain when you want to use another DNS service](#domain-register-other-dns-service-procedure)\.
+Perform the procedure [To update the name servers for your domain when you want to use another DNS service](#domain-register-other-dns-service-procedure)\.<a name="domain-register-other-dns-service-procedure"></a>

 **To update the name servers for your domain when you want to use another DNS service**